 Beetles, caterpillars, mealy bugs, mites, psyllids, stink bugs, worms, and more.
 The insecticide is made of a simple formula that includes natural products.
 It will kill the insects but it will not cause damage to the plants.

 It is an OMRI-listed insecticide and it is made specifically of organic gardening.
 It is efficient in killing both soft and hard-bodied insects.
-It can kill the insects directly or using the residual method.
+It can kill the insects directly or use the residual method.
 Also, it dissolves into the soil after applying it.

 This product is a good choice for hydroponic gardeners.
 Because of the neem oil used in this product, it will not damage the hydroponic plants.
 Also, it is delicate with the other plans.